wp-plugins/google-cloud-print-library/readme.txt

 == Changelog ==

+= 0.2.0 22/Oct/2014 =
+* TWEAK: Code re-factored and brought up to date with best practices.
+Also now uses wp_remote_post() instead of Curl directly.
+* FEATURE: Internationalised (i.e. ready for translation)

 = 0.1.6 07/Sep/2013 =
 * FEATURE: Allow printing of multiple copies (compatible with all printers - job is sent multiple times)